vincentdchan/vincentdchan/README.md

 ## Projects

+[LichenScirpt](https://github.com/lichenscript/lichenscript) is a lightweight language compiled to JavaScript/C. (2022)

 [Esreverse](https://diverse.space/esreverse/) is a reverse tool for Web.
 It can reverse async/await/generator syntaxes in minifed code.
+(2021)

 [Yesbuild](https://github.com/vincentdchan/yesbuild) is a scable and extensible build system for the Web ecosystem.
+(2021)

 [Jetpack](https://github.com/vincentdchan/jetpack.js) is an extremely fast JavaScript bundler written in C++.
 It can be compiled into a binary without any dependencies.
 It's portable, fast, and solid.